Chart Color Schemes

 Carlingford's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Carlingford's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions have very low prevalence across all age groups.
+Carlingford's health outcomes data shows exceptional results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Common health conditions have a very low prevalence across all age groups.

-Private health cover is high at approximately 54% of the total population (~16,310 people), compared to Greater Sydney's 59.9%.
-Asthma and arthritis are the most common medical conditions, affecting 4.8 and 4.7% of residents respectively.
-79.4% of residents declare themselves completely clear of medical ailments, higher than Greater Sydney's 74.6%.
-Carlingford has 18.4% of residents aged 65 and over (5,567 people), higher than Greater Sydney's 15.4%.
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+Private health cover is found to be relatively high at approximately 54% of the total population, around 16,310 people, compared to Greater Sydney's 59.9%.
+The most prevalent medical conditions are asthma and arthritis, affecting 4.8 and 4.7% of residents respectively.
+79.4% of residents report being completely free from medical ailments, higher than Greater Sydney's 74.6%.
+Carlingford has 18.5% of its population aged 65 and over, totaling around 5,598 people, which is greater than Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health